moham7dreza/bazaar-laravel/README.md

 4. `REDIS` with php redis ext and `MONGO` (pecl install mongodb)

 ### HELP
-1. search `runtime` commands with `make` (if you not use docker see `php` prefix commands)
+1. use `make` to search useful `runtime` commands
-2. search `artisan` commands with `php artisan find` and use --exact argument for exact search
+2. use `php artisan find` to search `artisan` commands
-3. search `schdule` commands with `php artisan schedule:test`
+3. use `php artisan schedule:test` to search `schdule` commands
-4. search `laravel document topics` with `php artisan docs`
+4. use `php artisan docs` to search `laravel` document topics
-5. add new change log entry with `php artisan changelog` to CHANGELOG.md file
+5. use `php artisan changelog` to add new change log entry to __CHANGELOG.md file

 ### Guide
-1. make data migrations with `php artisan make:data-migration` when changing database states (not running in testing env)
+1. use `php artisan make:data-migration` to make data migrations when changing database states (not running in testing env)

 ### Super Admin Panel
 1. goto http://bazaar.local/super-admin